Displaying present location in the site.

-With regard to respecting and empathizing with different values, the NEC Group Code of Conduct strictly prohibits people at NEC from acting with prejudice on the grounds of race, belief, age, social position, family origin, nationality, ethnicity, religion, gender, sexual orientation and gender identity, and physical or mental disability.
-Furthermore, the NEC Group Human Rights Policy sets out detailed policies for our initiatives on human rights based on the "NEC Way," and explicitly states that we must respect the individuality of each person and not act in any way that may offend the dignity of any individual.
+With regard to respecting and empathizing with those who have different values, the NEC Group Code of Conduct strictly prohibits people at NEC from acting with prejudice on the grounds of race, belief, age, social position, family origin, nationality, ethnicity, religion, gender, sexual orientation, and gender identity, as well as physical or mental disability, and strictly prohibits actions that belittle individuals, including bullying, harassment, child labour, and forced labour.
+Furthermore, the NEC Group Human Rights Policy sets out and advocates detailed policies for our initiatives on human rights based on the NEC Way and explicitly states that in all types of corporate activities we must respect the individuality of each person and not act in any way that may harm their dignity.

-It is one of NEC’s management strategies to firmly establish a culture that is truly based on inclusion and diversity (“I&D”) in this way.
+It is one of NEC’s management strategies to firmly establish a culture that is truly based on inclusion and diversity (I&D) in this way.
 We believe this is a source of competitive advantage, and we are promoting initiatives on the following points.